 It’s one of the most simple and basic ways to try and get yourself a time management tune-up without too much effort.
 If you are working in an office, you already have the majority of the time management done for you such as regulated break times, start and finish times and so on.
 But when you work as a freelancer or if you are having your own business, you are essentially your boss.
 You get to decide when you wake up and when you eat and when you work.

 That’s why self-discipline and clear direction is super important.
 Setting up a list of things to get done in order of priority every day is the key to at least finishing ¾ of that or better.
 It’s also one of the most beneficial productivity hacks that you could come up with.
 It tells you what you need to do today, what your deadline is and how well you are doing halfway into the day.

 Go on, set up your list right now and if you need any help this blog will come in handy.

-We all have those tedious tasks that really give our brains a tickle and of course a good migraine or two.
+We all have those tedious tasks that really tickle our brains and of course a good migraine or two.
 These are the tasks that loom ahead of you like the giant iceberg in the way of the Titanic, so to speak.
 You know what’s going to happen if you don’t avoid that collision course right?